Diplodactylus fulleri

 Diplodactylus fulleri, sometimes called the Lake Disappointment ground gecko, is a species of gecko, a lizard in the family Diplodactylidae.
 The species is endemic to Australia.

 Etymology

 The specific name, fulleri, is in honor of Australian ornithologist Phillip John Fuller.

 Geographic range

 D. fulleri is found in Western Australia in the vicinity of Kumpupintil Lake (formerly Lake Disappointment).
 The type locality given by Storr is "5 km W of the mouth of Savoury Creek".

+Habitat

+The preferred natural habitat of D. fulleri is shrubs near the salt lake.